 - A fiancé/fiancée or a domestic partner

-The source of the funds must be fully documented.
-Besides providing banking information, the donor must provide proof the money was already in the account the gift funds are coming from, which entails providing a bank or investment statement.
-Have a frank conversation with a potential gift donor to ensure they’re comfortable providing their financial information to your lender.
-If they don’t provide documentation and you can’t come up with the down payment funds, your lender may not approve your loan without it.
+You must fully document the source of the donor’s funds.
+Besides providing banking information, the donor must provide proof the money was already in the account the gift funds are coming from — that means the donor must provide a bank or investment statement.
+Have a frank conversation with a potential gift donor to ensure they’re comfortable with it; if they don’t provide documentation and you can’t come up with the down payment funds, your loan may not be approved.

 Are there tax consequences for giving down payment gifts?

 The IRS taxes gifts made over a certain dollar amount.
-As of 2019, you can gift up to $15,000 per person without any tax penalty.
-In most cases, the donor has to pay the gift tax, but there may be special cases when the person receiving the gift can agree to pay the tax instead.
-Check with your accounting professional to determine if this is an option for you.
+For 2020, you can gift up to $15,000 without any tax penalty.
+In most cases, the donor has to pay the gift tax, but there may be special cases when the gift recipient can agree to pay it instead.
+Check with a tax professional for advice on your specific situation.

 What is a gift of equity letter?